Thomas Dolby

 Thomas Morgan Robertson (born 14 October 1958), known by the stage name Thomas Dolby, is an English musician, record producer, composer, entrepreneur and teacher.

-Dolby came to prominence in the 1980s, releasing hit singles including "She Blinded Me with Science" (1982) and "Hyperactive!"
+Dolby came to prominence in the 1980s, releasing international hit singles including "She Blinded Me with Science" (1982) and "Hyperactive!"
 (1984).
 He has also worked as a producer and as a session musician.

 In the 1990s, Dolby founded Beatnik, a Silicon Valley software company whose technology was used to play internet audio and later ringtones, most notably on Nokia phones.
 He was also the music director for TED Conferences.
 On the faculty at the Peabody Institute at Johns Hopkins University since 2014, Dolby leads Peabody's Music for New Media program, which enrolled its first students in the fall of 2018.

 Early life

-Dolby was born Thomas Morgan Robertson in London, England, to (Theodosia) Cecil, née Spring Rice (1921–1984) and Martin Robertson (1911–2004), professor of classical Greek Art and Archaeology at the University of London, Oxford University, and Trinity College, Cambridge.
+Dolby was born Thomas Morgan Robertson in London, England, to Theodosia Cecil (née Spring Rice, 1921–1984) and Martin Robertson (1911–2004), professor of classical Greek art and Archaeology at the University of London, Oxford University, and Trinity College, Cambridge.
 His older brother is the academic Stephen Robertson.
 In at least one interview in the 1980s, Dolby claimed, "I was born in Cairo, because my father is an archaeologist" — many subsequent articles have republished or reprinted this spurious claim.

 At school in London, Dolby was good friends with Shane MacGowan of The Pogues and used to sit with him in the back row of the English Literature class.
 Dolby described him as "extremely smart".
 Dolby later attended Abingdon School in Oxfordshire, England, from 1975 to 1976, where he completed his A Levels.
 One of his first jobs was a part-time position at a fruit and vegetable shop.
 In his youth, Dolby lived or worked in France, Italy, and Greece.

 Dolby spoke of his early musical experiences in a 2012 interview:

 I sang in a choir when I was 10 or 11, and learned to sightread single lines, but other than that I don't have a formal education.
 I picked up the guitar initially, playing folk tunes—Dylan—then I graduated to piano when I got interested in jazz, listening to people like Oscar Peterson, Dave Brubeck, Bill Evans, Thelonious Monk, and so on.
 The first electronic instruments started to become accessible in the mid-70s, and I got my hands on a kit built synthesizer and never looked back.